Romans-I-XVI/Roku-gameEngine/README.md

 ##### onAudioEvent(message)
 This is called when an audio event is triggered, the message is passed to the method.

+##### onUrlEvent(message)
+This is called when a URL event is triggered by a roUrlTransfer object retrieved from newAsyncUrlTransfer().
+The message is passed to the method, then the roUrlTransfer object is automatically destroyed.

 ##### onDestroy()
 This method will always be called just before the instance is destroyed.